-- A well-founded ordering had to be given.
-As no rpo or lpo ordering library was available in Coq, we used the lexicographic combination of a partial ordering ≤1 with a total ordering ≤2, where ≤1 is a polynomial ordering, and ≤2 is a lexicographic ordering.
-Although ≤2 is not well-founded, the set of terms having a given weight for the polynomial defining ≤1 is finite, therefore we could prove in Coq the lexicographic combination of ≤1 and ≤2 to be finite. - Then we defined a rewriting relation ▷.
+- A well-founded ordering has to be given.
+As no rpo or lpo ordering library is available in Coq, we used the lexicographic combination of a partial ordering ≤1 with a total ordering ≤2, where ≤1 is a polynomial ordering, and ≤2 is a lexicographic ordering.
+Although ≤2 is not well-founded, the set of terms having a given weight for the polynomial defining ≤1 is finite, therefore we could prove in Coq the lexicographic combination of ≤1 and ≤2 to be finite. - Then we defined a rewriting relation.
 The difficult part here is to take into account commutativity and associativity.
 In order to avoid AC-matching issues, we decided to throw in associativity and to add commutativity as a conditional rule (x ⊕ y would rewrite to y ⊕ x if and only if x is smaller than y).
 Moreover, we had to complete our rewriting system in order to close critical pairs such as x ⊕ x ⊕ y, which could be rewritten to y or to x ⊕ (x ⊕ y). - A normalization function has to be given.
-As mentionned above, the definition of such a function using well-founded induction in Coq is uneasy.
-Therefore we stopped there and used an other approach instead. - Once this would be done, we would still have to prove that the transitive closure of our rewriting relation is irreflexive, that our normalization function is sound with respect to it, and that is computes normal forms.
-Essentially, the main results to prove here would be ∀t t p+t, ∀t t ▷ norm(t) and ∀t1∀t2 t1 ▷ t2 ⇒ norm(t1) = norm(t2).
+The definition of such a function using well-founded induction in Coq is uneasy.
+(Some tools or methodology such as those developed by Bertot and Balaa, or Bove and Capretta [BB00, BC05] may help a bit here.)
+Therefore we stopped there and used an other approach instead. - Once this would be done, we would still have to prove that the transitive closure of our rewriting relation is irreflexive, and that our normalization function is sound with respect to it and computes normal forms.
+Essentially, the main results to prove here would be $\forall t, t \not >^+t$, $\forall t t >^ norm(t)$ and $\forall t_1 \forall t_2 \ t_1 > t_2 \Rightarrow norm(t_1) = norm(t_2)$.

-Instead we experimented a new approach involving typical features of Type Theory.
+Instead we experimented an ad-hoc approach involving typical features of Type Theory.
 The intuition behind our approach is very simple.
-In a first stage, the term to be normalized is layered in such a way that each level is built up from terms belonging to the previous level.
+In a first stage, the term to be normalized is first layered, in such a way that each level is built up from terms belonging to the previous level.
 These levels alternate between layers built up using only \oplus constructors and layers built up using only other constructors, as lasagnas alternate between pasta-only layers and sauce layers (mixed up to your taste of tomato, meat, and cheese - in fact anything but pasta).
 In a second stage, layers are normalized bottom-up.
 Normalizing a \oplus -layer roughly boils down to sorting, while normalization of a non- \oplus -layer is just identity.